KabirSinghBhatia/weather-website-node/README.md

 # Weather Website Node

-It is a web application/website which provides weather information of a location based on user's search query.
+It is a web application / website which provides weather information of a location based on user's search query.

 ## Installation